 Which Save Money Chart will You Use?

-A savings chart plots out how much has been saved, thus allowing your to visualize how far you have come and have far you have left to reach your goal.
+A savings chart plots out how much has been saved, thus allowing you to visualize how far you have come and have far you have left to reach your goal.

-The whole concept of saving money is not a new idea, but you may want to break down your savings goals into smaller steps like cash goal, financial goal, and net worth goal.
+The whole concept of saving money is not a new idea, but you may want to break down your savings goals into smaller steps like cash goals, financial goals, and net worth goals.